Controleur BB Mr. W. J. Gerritsen, Atjeh en Borneo

 Peurise Teumaga, compare with the top right shield in the large photo above which is very similar.

-An excerpt from the writings of Stammeshaus describing two shields from the large group picture above.
+An excerpt from the writings of Stammeshaus describing two shields.

 The often seen cast brass shields or other types with many decorations are not Aceh shields as they are often described as.
 These come from the more Southern parts of Sumatra (Minang Kabau) and are not meant for war at all, they can be considered tourist pieces from the first half of the 20th century!
 These are also often called dancing shields for performances.
 As the are cast they break quite easily and many examples have parts broken off.
 You will never see a picture a Aceh warriors with this type of shield!